pvcraven/2017_web_security/source/ddos/ddos.rst

 gains control using malware, another term for software that is intended to damage or disable computer systems, or bypassing their security.
 The computers that are under the control of the attacker are called zombies or bots.
-There can be any number of zombie computers from ten to thousands to make up a botnet [Rou]_.
+There can be any number of zombie computers from ten to thousands, or even millions that make up a botnet [Rou]_.

 Past DDoS Attack Examples
 -------------------------
 Past Large Botnets
 ~~~~~~~~~~~~~~~~~~
 The ability for hackers to gain control of large botnets gives them the
-possibility to do cybercriminal activity, spend billions of spam emails,
+possibility to do cybercriminal activity, send billions of spam emails,
 and complete large DDoS attacks.
 The security industry estimates that over time,
 botnets have resulted in more than $110 billion in losses to victims globally
 [Zet]_.